Coronavirus digest: J&J requests vaccine authorization in Europe | DW | 16.02.2021

-Johnson & Johnson is the fourth drug maker to seek approval of its COVID-19 vaccine in Europe, the European Medicines Agency said.
+Johnson & Johnson is the fourth drug maker to seek approval of its COVID-19 vaccine in Europe.
+The European Medicines Agency said that it might be able to decide by "the middle of March," provided it had enough data.

 The bloc's drug agency said that an accelerated decision is expected given its rolling-basis review of vaccines

-The European Medicines Agency said on Tuesday that Janssen, a subsidiary of the Johnson & Johnson (J&J) drug maker, has officially requested authorization for its one-shot coronavirus vaccine.
+The European Medicines Agency said on Tuesday that Janssen, a subsidiary of the Johnson & Johnson (J&J) pharmaceutical company, has officially requested authorization for its one-shot coronavirus vaccine.

-J&J is the fourth company to seek authorization of it's COVID-19 vaccine in Europe, after the agency approved the use of BioNTech-Pfizer, Moderna and AstraZeneca.
+J&J is the fourth company to seek authorization of its COVID-19 vaccine in Europe, after the agency approved the use of BioNTech-Pfizer, Moderna and AstraZeneca vaccines.

 "The Committee could issue an opinion by the middle of March 2021, provided the company's data on the vaccine's efficacy, safety and quality are sufficiently comprehensive and robust," the agency said in a statement.